 Hot Tub Showrooms Use Tiered Pricing

-Most of the best hot tub manufacturers offer tiered pricing.
+The best hot tub manufacturers offer tiered pricing.
 So you can get “value” hot tub models at the lowest price range.
-Then you can get “midrange” hot tubs that begin to add features and accessories, and then luxury hot tubs with extraordinary construction and design.
+Then you can get “midrange” hot tubs that begin to add features and accessories, and then “luxury” hot tubs with extraordinary construction and design.

 It’s important to understand what you get at different price points and how dealers think about the price.
 The more you understand what goes into the price of a hot tub, the better position you’ll be in to negotiate a great deal.